 Stop Wrestling with the Salesforce Export

-Experienced Salesforce admins and developers, like those attending #SalesforceTour Chicago, know the value of their Salesforce data and metadata for managing and meeting organizational goals.
+Experienced Salesforce admins and developers know the value of their Salesforce data and metadata for managing and meeting organizational goals.
 But even experienced Salesforce professionals can be unaware of the causes, and real risks, of data loss—much less how to recover quickly.
 This knowledge gap points to serious risks for business continuity.

 In this blog post, you’ll learn: